tomcollins211095/Navan-Tours/README.md

 - __The Footer__

   - The footer section includes links to the relevant social media sites and copyright info.
+The social media links are designed with font awesome icons.

 ## Testing